The Birth Centre

 What services does the Birth Centre offer?

-The Birth Centre offers women and their families a range of primary maternity services.
+The Birth Centre offers clients and their families a range of primary maternity services.
 These include:

 What are the features of the Birth Centre?

-The Birth Centre offers women a comfortable, home-like setting to give birth.
-Each of the four large birthing rooms has a large shower and tub, a double bed, and comfortable chairs for those who support the woman through the birth.
+The Birth Centre offers people a comfortable, home-like setting to give birth.
+Each of the four large birthing rooms has a large shower and tub, a double bed, and comfortable chairs for those who support the client through the birth.

 The Birth Centre also has a lounge with a kitchen where families and support people can wait and rest when attending a birth.